How Do You Measure ROI for Support Teams Without Clear Targets? Seeking Insights!

 a) Number of telephone calls handled per person

-b) Reduction in the turnaround of each telephone call
+b) Reduction in the turnaround time of each telephone call

-You have not given details of your industry or your company.
+You have not provided details of your industry or your company.
 What is your product or service?
-What kind of backend work your backend team does?
+What kind of backend work does your backend team do?
 The correct reply can only be given if you provide the information.

 Thanks,